 2 – Type folder into the Search box, then select Folder Options from the list of search results.
 The “Folder Options” window should open.

 4 – Under “Advanced Settings”, select Show hidden files, folders, and drives.

 5 – Click Apply, then click Ok.

 Now all of your system’s hidden files and folders should be visible.

 Note: I strongly suggest hiding those critical system and folders again after you have completed the task at hand.
 Simply follow steps 1-5 again, but select Don’t show hidden files, folders, and drives in step 4.

-Click here to check out a great resource for learning and mastering Windows 8.1.
+Click here (#ad) to check out a great resource for learning and mastering Windows 8.1.
 It’s called Windows 8.1: The Missing Manual, and I refer to it all the time.
-You can pick up a copy at Amazon.